grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

   ```
   kubectl describe hpa -n <namespace> keda-hpa-querier
   ```
-- Ensure KEDA custom metrics API server is up and running
+- Ensure KEDA custom profiles API server is up and running
   ```
   # Assuming KEDA is running in a dedicated namespace "keda":
   kubectl get pods -n keda
   ```
-- Check KEDA custom metrics API server logs
+- Check KEDA custom profiles API server logs
   ```
   # Assuming KEDA is running in a dedicated namespace "keda":
-  kubectl logs -n keda deployment/keda-operator-metrics-apiserver
+  kubectl logs -n keda deployment/keda-operator-profiles-apiserver
   ```

-### MimirContinuousTestNotRunningOnWrites
+### FireContinuousTestNotRunningOnWrites

-This alert fires when `mimir-continuous-test` is deployed in the Mimir cluster, and continuous testing is not effectively running because writes are failing.
+This alert fires when `fire-continuous-test` is deployed in the Fire cluster, and continuous testing is not effectively running because writes are failing.

 How it **works**:

-- `mimir-continuous-test` is an optional testing tool that can be deployed in the Mimir cluster
+- `fire-continuous-test` is an optional testing tool that can be deployed in the Fire cluster
-- The tool runs some tests against the Mimir cluster itself at regular intervals
+- The tool runs some tests against the Fire cluster itself at regular intervals
 - This alert fires if the tool is unable to properly run the tests, and not if the tool assertions don't match the expected results

 How to **investigate**: